tradinovabg/CareBee/README.md

   unavailable, it opens an e-mail draft and copies the message to the clipboard.
   If location access is denied, the message is sent without coordinates.

+## Nearby

+Search for pharmacies or medical specialists near a location.
+Uses OpenStreetMap Overpass API for places and Nominatim for address geocoding.
+The 3237 banner links to the official on-call pharmacy service in France.
+You can also import FINESS CSV files in the browser to search registered facilities.
+Be mindful of request throttling; results may be cached client-side.

 ## Notes on Geolocation and Sharing

 The SOS feature relies on browser APIs that work only in secure contexts.
 When